 Adding the camera to an Android/iOS phone or tablet (via RXCamView): https://bit.ly/3bRSsKo

 Set up using a Windows or Apple PC (via iVMS4200): bit.ly/37L2ZVg

 Set up using a Windows PC (via Internet Explorer or Google Chrome): https://bit.ly/2R9ZTmw

 Hikvision Remote Viewing (via Hik-Connect)

-Once you have set the camera up and can view it using a computer, it's time to register an account for Hik-Connect and add the camera to your account.
+If you are using Hikvision, once you have set the camera up and can view it using a computer, you'll need to register an account for Hik-Connect and add the camera to your account if you want to view it remotely.
 The below guide will show you how to do so using a Windows or Apple PC (via SADP and a web browser): https://bit.ly/32e0sCb